-If you want to get a quick snapshot of the hype behind Bitcoin, check out a list of these POS software systems which support the cryptocurrency.
+If you want to get a quick snapshot of the hype behind bitcoin, check out these POS software systems which support the cryptocurrency.

-Square, Inc. is a financial services, merchant services aggregator, and mobile payment conglomerate based in San Francisco, California.
-Square Point of Sale allows individuals and merchants in the United States, Canada, Japan, Australia, and the United Kingdom, to accept offline debit and credit cards on a Square Inc. cash register, their iOS or Android smartphone or tablet computer.
+Block, Inc, formerly known as Square, Inc, is a financial services, merchant services aggregator, and mobile payment conglomerate based in San Francisco, California.
+Square Point of Sale (POS) allows individuals and merchants in the United States, Canada, Japan, Australia, and the United Kingdom, to accept offline debit and credit cards on a Square register, their iOS or Android smartphone or tablet computer.

 While businesses are apprehensive about adopting a new POS system, those who use Square can transition more smoothly.
 Square Register places Bitcoin right next to Visa and Mastercard as a payment option for customers.
 Square is dedicated to ensuring every seller obtains a sell.

-PayPal Holdings, Inc. operates a worldwide online payments system, supports online money transfers, and serves as a dependable electronic alternative to traditional paper methods like check and money orders.
+PayPal Holdings, Inc. operates a worldwide online payment system, supports online money transfers, and serves as a dependable electronic alternative to traditional paper methods like check and money orders.